Learning for life staff

 Director

-Professor James Arthur MSc, D.Phil (Oxon) FRSA is Professor of Education at Canterbury Christ Church University.
+Professor James Arthur MSc, D.Phil (Oxon) FRSA is Professor of Education and Civic Engagement at the University of Birmingham.
 He has written on the relationship between theory and practice in education, particularly the links between communitarianism, social virtues, character, religion, citizenship and education.
-His publications include: ‘John Henry Newman’ (Continuum 2007), ‘Citizenship and Democracy’ (Sage 2008) ‘The Professional Values of Teachers’ (Routledge 2005) ‘Faith and Secularisation of Religious Colleges and Universities’, (Routledge 2006) ‘Education with Character: The Moral Economy of Schooling’ (Routledge2003) ‘Schools and Community: The Communitarian Agenda in Education’ (Falmer Press 2000), ‘Social Literacy, Citizenship, and the National Curriculum’ (Routledge 2001), ‘The Thomist Tradition in Education’ and ‘The Ebbing Tide’ both published by Gracewing.
+His publications include; ‘John Henry Newman’ (Continuum 2007), ‘Citizenship and Democracy’ (Sage 2008), ‘The Professional Values of Teachers’ (Routledge 2005), ‘Faith and Secularisation of Religious Colleges and Universities’ (Routledge 2006), ‘Education with Character: The Moral Economy of Schooling’ (Routledge 2003), ‘Schools and Community: The Communitarian Agenda in Education’ (Falmer Press 2000), ‘Social Literacy, Citizenship, and the National Curriculum’ (Routledge 2001), ‘The Thomist Tradition in Education’ and ‘The Ebbing Tide’ (both Gracewing).
 He continues to serve on a number of government and voluntary sector national committees and has been a member of the National Forum on Values in Education and the Community, The History Task Group, The Citizenship Working Party, and many more.
 He is currently directing a national project on teacher education and citizenship which is substantially funded by the government (www.citized.info) and he is Director of the National Institute of Christian Education Research (www.nicer.ac.uk).

 Administrator